mountain/hyperbolic-plane/README.md

 * Point where two line cross at
 * Line which is parallel through a point with another line
 * Line which is perpendicular at a point with another line
+* mirrow relection through a line
+* rotation at a point
 * ....

 ### visulization